rajbos/rajbos.github.io/_posts/2021-12-11-GitHub-Actions-Maturity-Levels.md

 date: 2021-12-11
 ---

-I've been discussing using GitHub Actions in a secure way for a while now, and I got a question on how to improve your usage of actions.
+I've been discussing using GitHub Actions in a secure way for a while now (see [here](/blog/2021/10/27/GitHub-Universe-Session)), and I got a question on how to improve your usage of actions.
 I wanted to capture that info in an easy to follow set of steps, so here we go:

 1. Default demo examples: version pinning or by branch
 2. Review the source code and trust the publisher / action